xJonathanLEI/starknet-rs/README.md

 This workspace contains the following crates:

 - `starknet`: Re-export of other sub-crates (recommended)
-- `starknet-core`: Core data structures for interacting with StarkNet
+- `starknet-core`: Core data structures for interacting with Starknet
-- `starknet-providers`: Abstraction and implementation of clients for interacting with StarkNet nodes and sequencers
+- `starknet-providers`: Abstraction and implementation of clients for interacting with Starknet nodes and sequencers
-- `starknet-contract`: Types for deploying and interacting with StarkNet smart contracts
+- `starknet-contract`: Types for deploying and interacting with Starknet smart contracts
-- `starknet-crypto`: **Low-level** cryptography utilities for StarkNet
+- `starknet-crypto`: **Low-level** cryptography utilities for Starknet
-- `starknet-signers`: StarkNet signer implementations
+- `starknet-signers`: Starknet signer implementations
-- `starknet-accounts`: Types for handling StarkNet account abstraction
+- `starknet-accounts`: Types for handling Starknet account abstraction
-- `starknet-ff`: StarkNet field element type
+- `starknet-ff`: Starknet field element type
-- `starknet-curve`: StarkNet curve operations
+- `starknet-curve`: Starknet curve operations
 - `starknet-macros`: Useful macros for using the `starknet` crates

 ## WebAssembly